The model, the method, and what working together actually looks like

 Measure, report, and decide.
 A formal review gives the board and director clear language for what marketing produced, and what comes next.

-"The most valuable thing wasn't any single campaign.
-It was giving the board language to understand what marketing investment actually returns, so the conversation could move from 'how much did we spend' to 'what did we get.'"
+“The most valuable thing wasn’t any single campaign.
+It was giving the board language to understand what strategic marketing investment actually returns, so the conversation could move from ‘can we afford another newspaper ad’ to ‘what did last season’s campaign actually return.’”

 The constraints of a staff role, weekly meetings, board approval cycles, internal politics, consume the time and energy that should go toward actual strategy.
 A fractional director brings the authority of a senior hire without the overhead of one.